A HISTORY OF THE INCAS AND THEIR DAILY LIFE

 The Inca Empire was rather like a pyramid with the Sapa Inca at the top.
 Orders flowed from him.
 Capturing him was rather like cutting the head from a body.
 Without him the Incas did not know what to do.

 Eventually Atahualpa offered to fill a large room with gold and a small room with silver twice over if the Spaniards would let him go.
 In the meantime Spanish reinforcements arrived.
 However when the gold and silver was collected Pizarro had no intention of letting the Sapa Inca go.
 He claimed that Atahualpa was plotting against him and the Sapa Inca was tried for treason and sentenced to death.

 At first he was sentenced to be burned.
 Atahualpa was horrified because he believed his spirit would be destroyed if his body was burned and he could not enter the afterlife.
-Instead he agreed to be baptised a Christian and he was strangled with a rope.
+Instead he agreed to be baptized a Christian and he was strangled with a rope.

 The Spaniards then ruled through a puppet, which they made the Sapa Inca.
 However the puppet Sapa Inca soon became disenchanted and he fled from Cuzco.
 In 1536 he raised armies to besiege both Cuzco and Lima (which the Spaniards founded in 1535).
 However both sieges failed.
 The Incas besieged Cuzco again in 1537 but again failed.

 However Inca resistance did not end.
 The puppet Sapa Inca fled to the east of Cuzco with his supporters and ruled a small Inca state called Vicambamba.
 It was finally conquered by the Spaniards in 1572.